southside-chillers/southside.chillers.online/southside/content/chapters/mortui-quiznos-docent.md

 The light bobs as if bowing, and then zooms back through the wedge, presumably to resume its original post.

 The adventurers signal to Hermione that it’s safe to proceed.
-She leads Magic and Buddy past the pit and the wedge, and the group ventures onward.
+She leads Magick and Buddy past the pit and the wedge, and the group ventures onward.

 The next passageway has an abundance of traps, both hidden and already-deployed.
 Hanamir triggers several of them with the eight-foot pole, while Galadriel scours the walls for any hidden switches.
 There are several more stone pressure plates in the ground, but the group is better at noticing these now, and sidesteps them easily.
 There is a dusty, sandy material trickling from significant cracks in the ceiling.
 It sits in piles on the floor.